-If you are reporting a generation-skipping transfer that occurred because of the close of an ETIP, complete column B for such transfer as follows.
+If you are reporting a generation-skipping transfer that occurred because of the close of an ETIP, complete column B for such transfer as follows:

-- 1. Provided the GST exemption is being allocated on a timely filed gift tax return, enter the value as of the close of the ETIP. - 2.
-If the exemption is being allocated after the due date (including extensions) for the gift tax return on which the transfer should be reported, enter the value as of the time the exemption allocation was made.
+1. If the GST exemption is being allocated on a timely filed (including extensions) gift tax return, enter the value as of the close of the ETIP.

+2. If the GST exemption is being allocated on a late filed (past the due date including extensions) gift tax return, enter the value as of the date the gift tax return was filed.